PrithivishS/linux_backport/README.md

    upstream branch and thereafter all the github comments are populated from old SHAs to new SHAs.

-NOTE: Some commits in the rebase may not have comments before the rebase.
-The post-rewrite hook honors this absence and leaves the corresponding new SHAs without any comments.

 # How to enable

 These hooks are disabled by default.